-- Students should not install any software on the lab computers without approval of the TA, faculty member, or staff member. - Students should not remove any of the cables on the computer and the monitor on the bench. - In some labs, an HDMI cable is provided at each workstation for configuring Raspberry Pi and similar computer hardware.
-This cable should not be disconnected from the monitor.
+- Students should not install any software on the lab computers without approval of the TA, faculty member, or staff member. - Students should not remove any of the cables on the computer and the monitor on the bench. - In some labs, an HDMI cable is wired into each workstation for configuring Raspberry Pi and similar computer hardware.
+This cable should not be disconnected from the monitor. - No device connected to the wired network of a lab should also have a WiFi connection enabled as this represents a security risk.
+This includes both personal student laptops and activating WiFi direct on printers.